prachit082/2D-Racing-Game/README.md

 **2D DASH is an Action Game created from Scratch using only Html & JavaScript**

+If you like this, then feel free to give it a star.⭐

 ## Preview
 [**CLICK HERE TO PLAY & ENJOY THE GAME**](https://dash2d.pages.dev/)